-These programmable/eraseable/readable bits in EENVR and read-only bits in EEACR select blocks of EEPROM array from being programmed or erased.
+These programmable/erasable/readable bits in EENVR and read-only bits in EEACR select blocks of EEPROM array to keep them from being programmed or erased.
 Reset loads EEBP[3:0] from EENVR to EEACR.
 See 6.4.3 EEPROM Block Protection.

-- 1 = EEPROM array block protected - 0 = EEPROM array block unprotected
+1 = EEPROM array block protected

+0 = EEPROM array block unprotected

-6.4.8 Low-Power Modes
+MC68HC08AS32 - Rev. 3.0 6.4.8 Low-Power Modes